Sextus Julius Africanus: Writings

 Africanus wrote Chronographiai, a history of the world in five volumes.
-The work covers the period from Creation to the year AD 221.
-He calculated the period between Creation and Jesus as 5500 years, placing the Incarnation on the first day of AM 5501 (our modern March 25 1 BC).
-(Note that this dating implies that the birth of Jesus was in December, nine months later.)
+The work covers the period from Creation to the year 221 AD.
+He calculated the period between Creation and Jesus as 5,500 years, placing the Incarnation on the spring equinox in AM 5501 (25 March, 1 BC).
+While this implies a birth in December, Africanus did not specify Jesus's birth date.
 This method of reckoning led to several Creation eras being used in the Greek Eastern Mediterranean, which all placed Creation within one decade of 5500 BC.

-The history, which had an apologetic aim, is no longer extant.
-But copious extracts from it are to be found in the Chronicon of Eusebius, who used it extensively in compiling the early episcopal lists.
+The history, which had an apologetic aim, is no longer extant, but copious extracts from it are to be found in the Chronicon of Eusebius, who used it extensively in compiling the early episcopal lists.
 There are also fragments in George Syncellus, Cedrenus and the Chronicon Paschale.
 Eusebius gives some extracts from his letter to one Aristides, reconciling the apparent discrepancy between Matthew and Luke in the genealogy of Christ by a reference to the Jewish law of Levirate marriage, which compelled a man to marry the widow of his deceased brother, if the latter died without issue.
 His terse and pertinent letter to Origen impugning the authority of the part of the Book of Daniel that tells the story of Susanna, and Origen's lengthy answer, are both extant.

-The ascription to Africanus of an encyclopaedic work entitled Kestoi (Κέστοι "Embroidered"), treating of agriculture, natural history, military science, etc., has been disputed on account of its secular and often credulous character.
-August Neander suggested that it was written by Africanus before he had devoted himself to religious subjects.
+The ascription to Africanus of an encyclopaedic work entitled Kestoi (Κέστοι "Embroidered"), treating of agriculture, natural history, military science, and other subjects, has been disputed on account of its secular and often credulous character.
+August Neander suggested that it had been written by Africanus before he had devoted himself to religious subjects.
 A fragment of the Kestoi was found in the Oxyrhynchus papyri.
 According to the New Schaff-Herzog Encyclopedia of Religious Knowledge, the Kestoi "appears to have been intended as a sort of encyclopedia of the material sciences with the cognate mathematical and technical branches, but to have contained a large proportion of merely curious, trifling, or miraculous matters, on which account the authorship of Julius has been questioned.
 Among the parts published are sections on agriculture, liturgiology, tactics, and medicine (including veterinary practise)."

 Verification of Moses

-This work does not survive except in fragments, chiefly those preserved by Eusebius and Georgius Syncellus.
-In turn Africanus preserves fragments of the work of Polemon of Athens' Greek History.
+The Kestoi survives only in fragments, chiefly those preserved by Eusebius and Georgius Syncellus.
+In turn Africanus preserves fragments of the work of Polemon of Ilium' Greek History.